mjrgh/PinscapePico/README.md

 then, and NXP didn't want to redesign the board, so the new units ship without accelerometer chips.
 That makes them much less interesting for virtual pinball users.
-(The Pico doesn't have an on-board accelerometer either, so this isn't exactly put the KL25Z at a disadvantage to the Pico, but it does eliminate a major advantage the KL25Z had in the past.)
+(The Pico doesn't have an on-board accelerometer either, so this doesn't by itself put the KL25Z at a disadvantage to the Pico, but it does eliminate a major advantage the KL25Z had in the past.)

 That's what motivated the new project on the Pico.
 The Pico is a more